zmap/zdns/README.md

 Raw DNS responses frequently do not provide the data you _want_.
 For example, an MX response may not include the associated A records in the additionals section requiring an additional lookup.
-To address this gap and provide a friendlier interface, we also provide several _lookup_ modules: `alookup` and `mxlookup`.
+To address this gap and provide a friendlier interface, we also provide several _lookup_ modules: `alookup`, `mxlookup`, and `nslookup`.

-`mxlookup` will additionally do an A lookup for the IP addresses that correspond with an exchange record. `alookup` acts similar to nslookup and will follow CNAME records. `nslookup` will additionally do an A/AAAA lookup for IP addresses that correspond with an NS record
+`alookup` acts similar to nslookup and will follow CNAME records.
+`mxlookup` will additionally do an A lookup for the IP addresses that correspond with an exchange record.
+`nslookup` will additionally do an A/AAAA lookup for IP addresses that correspond with an NS record

 For example,